-Issue Potential cause Potential solution Feedback, "whistling" Is your earmould or dome inserted correctly?
-Put it in again.
+Issue Potential cause Potential solution Feedback, "whistling" Is your earmould inserted correctly in the ear?
+Re-insert it.
 Is the volume very loud?
-Reduce it.
-Is the receiver wire broken or the earmould clogged?
-Visit your hearing care professional.
-Are you holding an object (e.g. a hat, a telephone receiver) close to a hearing aid?
+Reduce the volume.
+Are you holding an object (e.g. a hat or a phone) close to a hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
-No sound Is the hearing aid turned on?
-Switch it on.
+No sound Is the hearing aid turned off?
+Turn it on.
+Is the hearing aid in telecoil mode?
+Switch to the microphone program.
 Is there a battery in the hearing aid?
-Insert a new battery.
-Is the battery still good?
-Replace with a new one.
-Is the receiver wire broken or the earmould clogged?
+Insert a new battery Is the battery still good?
+Replace with a new battery Is the plastic tube or earmould clogged or broken?
 Consult your hearing care professional.
 Is your ear full of wax?
 Visit your physician.

-Issue Potential cause Potential solution Sound is distorted, The battery is dead Replace it with a new one. spluttering or weak?
-Is the battery dirty?
-Clean it or replace it with a new one.
-Is the receiver wire broken or the earmould clogged?
+Issue Potential cause Potential solution Sound is distorted, spluttering The battery is dead Replace it with a new one or weak Is the battery dirty?
+Clean it or replace it with a new one Is the plastic tube or earmould clogged or broken?
 Consult your hearing care professional.
 Did your hearing aid get moist?
-Use a desiccant.
-Battery drains very quickly.
-Did you leave your hearing aid switched on for long periods of time?
-Always switch off your hearing aid when you are not using them, e.g. during the night.
+Use a desiccant (drying kit).
+Battery drains very quickly Did you leave your hearing aid turned on for long periods of time?
+Always turn off your hearing aid when you are not using it.
 Is the battery old?
-Check the battery packaging.
+Check the date on the battery package.